blacklightpy/vaultofknowledge/07. Miscellaneous/Religions/Hinduism/Hindu Denominations.md

 		- It postulates Asat-Kaarya-Vaada (Proposition of Non-Existent Effect)
 			- i.e. Phenomena do not already exist, but are only created when an event happens.
 	- **Foundational Texts**
-		- Nyaaya Sutra by Aksapada Gautama Maharshi
+		- Nyaaya Soothra by Aksapada Gautama Maharshi
-		- Nyaaya Sutra Bhashya by Vatsyayana (5th century AD)
+		- Nyaaya Soothra Bhaashya by Vatsyayana (5th century AD)
 	- **Metaphysics**
 		-
 	- **Epistemology**